Conductors of l-adic representations: Introduction

 For the convenience of the reader, we discuss the previous definitions of the conductor (Artin's definition in Sections~\ref{s:Galois} through \ref{s:ArtinConductor}, Serre's in Sections~\ref{s:l-adic} and \ref{s:SerreConductor}, and Deligne's in Sections~\ref{s:WD} and \ref{s:l-WD}) with full definitions, but minimal proofs.
 In Section~\ref{s:main} we give the new formula, and in Section~\ref{s:twist} we give two applications, one of which motivated this work.

-The notes \cite{WieseGR} were pointed out to us by Romyar Sharifi after we re-discovered the formula in Theorem~\ref{thm:main}, and we thank him for this reference.
+We thank Romyar Sharifi and Emmanuel Kowalski for pointing out \cite{WieseGR} and \cite{DarmonDiamondTaylor97} respectively, in both cases after we re-discovered the formula in Theorem~\ref{thm:main}.
 We also thank David Rohrlich for his comments and encouragement, Jean-Pierre Serre for clarifying the history of the subject, and an anonymous referee for several valuable suggestions.